Banosh

 Hutsul cornmeal porridge cooked in sour cream and topped with bryndza sheep cheese and crispy salo.
 The Carpathian highland staple.

-Hutsul mountain herder dish from the 16th century, when maize reached Bukovyna and the Eastern Carpathians via Ottoman trade routes through Wallachia.
-The Hutsul name banosh comes from the Romanian banoş — the dish lives on both sides of the Tisa-Cheremosh ridge, but the Ukrainian version uses sour cream rather than the Romanian water-and-salt mămăligă base.
+Hutsul mountain herder dish from around the 18th century, when maize reached Bukovyna and the Eastern Carpathians via Ottoman trade routes through Wallachia and Moldova and milled corn became a Hutsul staple.
+The Hutsul name banosh derives from the Romanian balmoș/balmuș (a similar cornmeal dish), borrowed via Bulgarian balmuš from the Turkish bulamaç ('thick porridge') — the dish lives on both sides of the Tisa-Cheremosh ridge, but the Ukrainian version uses sour cream rather than the Romanian water-and-salt mămăligă base.

 Yellow-gold mound, almost custardy from the sour-cream reduction.
 White bryndza crumbles melting in patches, fried salo cubes in a small lake of rendered fat.
 Sour, salty, smoky, the cornmeal grit chewy not powdery.
 Eaten with a wooden spoon from the cast-iron pot.